OrdnanceSurvey/OS-Data-Hub-API-Demos/OSVectorTileAPI/StylingVTS/InCode/README.md

    ```
    This will give GB a very faint eggshell white background.

-6. Add the remaining layers and their definitions in the same manner.
-Each section as described in point 4 is separated with a comma.
+* We add the remaining layers and their definitions in the same manner.
+Each individual section as described above is separated with a comma.
 Here is our full example for the "layers" attribute:
    ```
    "layers": [
       {